ClaudiuChelcea/Presentation-Website/README.txt

 This is a simple CV presentation website developed in HTML & Python.

-The server side was implemented using Python and Flask and the webpages were build with HTML & CSS and bootstrap.
+The server side was implemented using Python's framework Flask and the webpages were build with HTML & CSS and bootstrap.

-The website also features an functioning contact form that will send me an email with the given input from the form.
+The website also features a functioning contact form that will send me an email with the given input from the form.

 For privacy reasons, the login information from the code, file: main.py, lines 15-16